2011 World Series: Game 2

 Game 2 saw a pitchers' duel between Jaime García and Colby Lewis.
 Both starters kept the game scoreless through the first six innings.
 A pair of excellent defensive plays by Elvis Andrus stopped a couple of Cardinals rallies.
 In the seventh, David Freese again started a rally for St. Louis, much like in Game 1.
-He singled with one out, and moved to third on a single by Nick Punto with two outs.
+He singled with one out and moved to third on a single by Nick Punto with two outs.
 Allen Craig pinch-hit for García to face Alexi Ogando, setting up almost the same exact situation from the previous night.
 Again, Craig beat Ogando with a single to right field to drive in Freese.
 Jason Motte was brought in to save the game in the ninth.
-Ian Kinsler led off with a bloop single, and stole second with Andrus batting.
-Andrus singled into center field, and moved to second on the throw home, which got by Albert Pujols for an error.
+Ian Kinsler led off with a bloop single and stole second with Andrus batting.
+Andrus singled into center field and moved to second on the throw home, which got by Albert Pujols for an error.
 With runners on second and third, and none out, Tony La Russa switched in Arthur Rhodes for Motte.
 Consecutive sacrifice flies from Josh Hamilton and Michael Young gave Texas the lead.
-Neftalí Feliz came on in the ninth, and allowed a leadoff walk to Yadier Molina, but retired the next three batters in order to end the game and tie the Series at one game apiece.
+Neftalí Feliz came on in the ninth and allowed a leadoff walk to Yadier Molina, but he retired the next three batters in order to end the game and tie the Series at one game apiece.